ergest/sql_patterns/Book/chap8.md

 You'll notice in my query above I create a `post_type` column indicating where the data is coming from.

+### Start With a LEFT JOIN
+One of the ways you'll get NULLs in your results is when you use a `LEFT JOIN`.
+Now there are legitimate reasons to use a `LEFT JOIN`, like when you know for sure the data will be missing on the right table but in this case we're using it deliberately to avoid restricting the final results.

+Whenever we use `INNER JOIN` the final result is always reduced down to just the matching rows from both tables.
+This means that if the history table has some strange `user_id` that doesn't exist in the `users` table, they will not show up in the final result.
+The same happens with the `users` that have no activity in `post_history`

+For the purposes of our project, we only want the active users so an `INNER JOIN` is very appropriate here.
+If we wanted everyone, we'd have to user a `LEFT JOIN` So why am I saying you should start with a `LEFT JOIN`?
+Get burned too many times and you eventually learn your lesson.

+The mantra I keep repeating here is "real world data is messy" There are missing rows, duplicate rows, incorrect types and so on.
+Unless you know your data well and it's being carefully monitored for these things, you should consider them in your joins.

 ## Accidental Inner Join
 Did you know that SQL will ignore a `LEFT JOIN` clause and perform an `INNER JOIN` instead if you make this one simple mistake?
 This is one of those SQL hidden secrets which sometimes gets asked as a trick question in interviews so strap in.